Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/27_scale.md

         ![](figs/timeline.png)

-The timeline clearly shows that our workflow logic was correct and processes are being run in the expected number and at the expected stage of execution:
+The timeline clearly shows that our workflow logic was correct and processes are being run in the expected number, in the expected order and at the expected stage of execution:

 - Parallel by sample execution of `FASTQC`, `MERGE_BAMS` and `GENOTYPE`
-- Scattered paralellisation of `ALIGN`, with 3 parallel align tasks for each of the 3 samples
+- Scattered paralellisation of `ALIGN`, with 3 parallel alignment tasks for each of the 3 samples
-- The non-parallel downstream data combining steps of `JOINT_GENOTYPE`, `STATS` and `MULTIQC` run once only for the workflow
+- The non-parallel downstream data combining steps of `JOINT_GENOTYPE`, `STATS` and `MULTIQC` run once only and in order for the workflow

 !!!
 Tip
-    While difficult to detect on this rapid walltime test dataset, the placement of tasks on this timeline can show potential errors, for example if one scattered `ALIGN` task was erroneously waiting for the previous align task to finish before commencing.
-This could suggest a resource availability issue: are there enough free resources on you compute platform to run >1 `ALIGN` task at once?
+    The placement of tasks on this timeline can show potential errors, for example if the scattered `ALIGN` tasks were waiting for the previous align task to finish before commencing.
+This could suggest a resource availability issue: are there enough free resources on your compute platform to run >1 `ALIGN` task at once?
 Or it could suggest a channel issue, where incorrect syntax was causing a process to wait for input data it did not need.

 Another important check is to verify your workflow outputs are correct and what you are expecting to produce.
 This is out of scope for this workshop, but of critical importance to perform thoroughly (ideally on a few full-sized sample where possible) prior to expending a large amount of HPC service units on a full-scale run.